Courses may include

 MART 3006 - Studio and Session Recording

-This course introduces the learner to the world of recording.
-Techniques will be discussed on how to manage industry standard software applications for composing, song writing, and demo purposes.
-An emphasis will be placed on home recording techniques.
-Introduction to microphone techniques, software recording, monitoring environment, mixing, and final mastering will be discussed.
+This course introduces the learner to the recording process.
+Techniques will be discussed on how to manage industry standard software applications for composing, songwriting, and recording, with an emphasis on the home recording environment.

 MART 4000 - Music Theory IV